spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 * Remote must offer [Allianz](https://drive.google.com/file/d/1hMw61FsriqRPfcFRQ-mzQsu6HF03IUFB/view) premium plan to all employees (this covers team members only and does not include dependants).
 * Team members have the option to waive this plan and instead can be paid a taxable bonus of $300/€252.35 each month, to be used to cover their own medical insurance and include dependants.
 This will be marked as 'bonus' on the payslip.
 * Proof of coverage must be shared with Total Rewards.
-To do this, the team member may redact any personal information, upload to their BambooHR, and email to total-rewards@domain to confirm the same.
+To do this, the team member may redact any personal information, upload to their Workday profile, and email to total-rewards@domain to confirm the same.
 * Total Rewards will inform Payroll via the Payroll changes sheet

 - Accruals for 13th and 14th month salaries